 Laying tracks was the easy part.
 Tons of power would be needed to hoist heavy, laden coal cars up the steep mountainside, too steep for a locomotive to pull.
 The vertical rise was a daunting 525 feet to the top of the ridge, 28 degrees at its steepest.
 So the most powerful steam engines in the world at the time were installed at the edge of my small hometown.
 The engines were part of a massive complex that would be known as The Mahanoy Plane.

 The Plane was constructed during the Civil War in 1861, primarily by Italian immigrants, and paid for by the famous READING RAILROAD.
 It was a true Engineering Marvel with 6,000 horsepower engines hoisting coal cars 2,500 Feet up from the Mahanoy valley to Frackville at the top.
 The engines held that most powerful distinction for over 50 years until surpassed by the steam engines that moved the locks of the Panama Canal.
 During its heyday, the Mahanoy Plane hoisted over 1.4 Billion with a B tons of coal up the steep slope of Broad Mountain.
 Up to 900 railroad cars passed up and down the steep plane every single day, a trip that took a little over three minutes.
 The main hoisting cable alone was made of 3 inch thick cast steel.

 Sadly, the Mahanoy Plane finally shut it engines in 1932, due to a decline in demand for coal and other easier routes out of the valley.

 The mighty steam engines were dismantled, the long cables sold for scrap, and the historic buildings demolished in the 1950s.
 Today the famous site is all but forgotten … except for a few loyal locals (or former locals like myself) who refuse to let its memory die.
-Eventually, Mother Nature overtook the full length of Plane site with a forest of white birch trees growing around and amongst the ruins.
-Today, hikers like myself occasionally visit the site in Frackville to inspect its dark, deep foundations and massive, three-story high stone trestles, and take in some spectacular views of the Pennsylvania valley below.
+Eventually, Mother Nature overtook the full length of the Plane site with a forest of white birch trees growing around and amongst the ruins.
+Today, hikers like myself occasionally visit the overgrown site in Frackville, PA to inspect its dark, deep foundations and massive, three-story high stone trestles, and take in some spectacular views of the Pennsylvania valley below.